Submission of Prior Approval Requests

 Change in Key Personnel

-Prior approval is only required for a change in effort for the PD/PI or other senior/key personnel specifically named in the Notice of Award.
+Prior approval is only required for a change in effort for the Program Director (PD)/Principal Investigator (PI) or other senior/key personnel specifically named in the Notice of Award.

 Process for Submitting a Change in Key Personnel

-NIH prior approval is required for any reduction of effort of 25 percent or more from the level that was approved at the time of the initial competing year award, or a change of 25 percent or more from a previously approved reduction in effort level as reflected in a revised Notice of Award.
+NIH prior approval is required for any reduction of effort of 25 percent or more from the level that was approved at the time of the initial competing year award, or a change of 25 percent or more from a previously approved reduction in effort level.

-All requests must be made via email to NCATSPriorApprovalRequest@mail.nih.gov with a copy to the GMS and PO assigned to the grant and signed by the Authorized Organization Representative (AOR) from the grantee institution.
+All requests must be made via the eRA Commons Prior Approval Module or via email with a copy to the GMS and PO assigned to the grant and signed by the AOR from the recipient organization.
 Requests should be submitted 30 days prior to the proposed change and must include the following information:

-• Statement indicating the previous approved level of effort and the requested new level of effort reflected in person months
+- Statement indicating the previously approved level of effort and the requested new level of effort reflected in person months

-• Statement indicating whether the change is related to concerns about safety and/or work environment (Refer to NOT-OD-20-124 for details)
+- Statement indicating whether the change is related to concerns about safety and/or work environment (Refer to the NIH Grants Policy Statement Section 8 for details)

-• Updated Other Support page, incorporating the requested change in effort, explaining how this change in effort affects the overall level of effort on other grants
+- Updated Other Support, incorporating the requested change in effort, explaining how this change in effort affects the overall level of effort on other grants

-• If the change involves the reduction, addition or removal of a PI, signatures of the current PI/ PIs and the proposed replacement PI, if applicable, are required.
+- If the change involves the reduction, addition or removal of a PD and/or PI, signatures of the current PD and/or PIs, and the proposed replacement PD and/or PI, if applicable, are required.

 Process for Submitting a Change in Multi-PD/PI